ahmadhany99/TTECDigital/docs/vanity_converter.md

 Hook Lambda into an Amazon Connect flow so users can say a number and hear back the best vanity options

 Improve result formatting on the voice side

+7. Why I designed it this way

+As I mentioned earlier, the first step was to develop a prototype locally; something extremely minimalistic but functional enough for the creator to test the basic conversion logic and scoring mechanisms.
+The actual function was soon wrapped as a Lambda and integrated with DynamoDb for storage.
+I had chosen this because of its nature and because this way, I could easily test individual components before stacking all the AWS integrations.

+8. What I did as shortcuts (and wouldn't do in production)

+In the script, I used a dictionary file imported it from github and the phone number input.

+There is no retry or failure handling implemented in the Lambda function.

+There's no integration of API Gateway; currently, the Lambda function gets invoked manually.

+IAM roles are a bit too permissive for easy development.

+9. If only I had more time...

+Link the Lambda function up to Amazon Connect with a functioning phone line and contact flow.

+More robust error handling and logging.

+Further clean up of output formatting.

+Maybe a simple front end and/or CLI tool for actually entering numbers interactively.